One campus. More than 700 acres. Limitless ways to explore.Mount Holyoke College

 2. Botanic Garden

 Founded in 1878, the Botanic Garden — which includes the 6,000-square-foot Talcott Greenhouse and surrounding gardens — is home to more than 2,000 species of plants from six continents.
-The Botanic Garden offers internship and research opportunities, an annual spring flower show, First Year Plants (given to new students each semester) and more.
+The Botanic Garden offers internship and research opportunities, an annual spring flower show, New Student Plants (a green gift to new students each semester) and more.

 3. Community Center